 The Cage – Short Statement About the Locations

-“‘The Cage’ takes place in fictional lands that are strongly inspired by Ashkelon, Israel (where I grew up) and Berlin, Germany (where I lived for a decade beginning my late twenties).
+“‘The Cage’ takes place in fictional lands that were inspired by Ashkelon, Israel (where I grew up) and Berlin, Germany (where I lived for a decade beginning my late twenties).
 I wanted to film it in east Asia as a way to play with and perhaps resist both Israel and Germany’s processes of “art-washing” – the way governments and hegemonic powers legitimize themselves by enabling the production of critical films and political art in their territories.
 In particular, with Israel, I was cautious of the way the mere act of staging a fiction film in a place, normalizes an oppressive regime and occupation.

 I wasn’t a White European embarking on an excursion to film in ‘exotic’ or ‘blank slate’ Asia.
 I was going as a Middle Eastern, exoticized daily myself (Iraqi/Iranian Jew born in Israel).
 I went east after going west for so long.
 The lands I went to ‘explore’ were South Korea and Taiwan – strong vibrant economies with rich cinematic histories.
 I went there to think about place and identity and make a nouveau-noir story dissecting myths of identity and the queer body.